daronphang/coding_resources/javascript/angular/basics.md

-### Hot Module Replacement:
+## Hot Module Replacement:
 HMR exchanges, adds or removes modules while an application is running without a full reload.

-### Webpack:
+## Webpack:
 Module bundler, to bundle Javascript files for usage in browser.
 Automatically adds script files to index.html.
+Takes modules with dependencies and generates static assets representing those modules.
+Modules are reusuable chunks of code.
+Allows you to use require() for CSS files.
+If one file depends on another, Webpack treats this as a dependency.

 ## Constructor vs NgOnInit:
 Constructor is a default method that will always be executed when the class is instantiated.
 Used mainly for Dependency Injection.
 Common practice is to put as little logic as possible.